-A monitoring/sampling plan
+A monitoring/sampling plan to measure remediation success

-Visual inspections of the disturbed areas should be conducted upon completion of remediation activities to assess the effectiveness of removing petroleum products.
+Visual inspections of the disturbed areas should be conducted upon completion of remediation activities, including the prescribed burn, to assess the effectiveness removing petroleum products.
 Inspection may be most effective during winter months when petroleum staining would be most visible.
-Periodic inspections should also be conducted to assess the effectiveness of erosion control and revegetation measures.
+Periodic inspections should also be conducted to assess the effectiveness of erosion control and re-vegetation measures.